ArvindRoshaan/implementation-pytorch-transformers/README.md

 Results Replicated using existing Transformer code from FairSeq: By Sanyog and Srikanth

-Code Implemenation of Transformer using Pytorch build blocks: By Arvind Roshaan
+Code Implemenation of Transformer using Pytorch build blocks: By Arvind Roshaan Data used to train our implementation of Transformer is a sequence of numbers in [1, vocab_size] and we try to learn identity mapping between source and target sequence